ganelson/inform/resources/Documentation/Writing with Inform.md

 This will work even if we're not in the same location as the object we want shown.

-Another common type of problem is one in which we type a command but Inform does not perform the action that we were expecting as a result.
+``ACTIONS`` is intended to help with a common type of problem: we type a command but Inform does not perform the action that we were expecting.
 In some cases, this is because the command we're typing is actually triggering some other action.
 An easy way to check on this is to type ``ACTIONS`` before issuing the command that is behaving unsatisfactorily.
 Thus:

 	> ACTIONS
 	Actions listing on.